Power of Attorney

 It is crucial to engage in proper legal planning with family members while they are still of sound mind.
 An elder law attorney outlines competency criteria that must be met in order to obtain valid legal documents before a crisis strikes.

-- Family Feuds Over Power of Attorney
+- When Family Members Feud Over Power of Attorney

 - How much does a power of attorney cost?